F1 grenade (Australia)

-The F1 grenade (formally Grenade, Hand, Fragmentation, F1) is manufactured by Thales Australia exclusively for the Australian Defence Force as a primary defensive anti-personnel hand grenade.
+The F1 grenade (formally Grenade, Hand, Fragmentation, F1) is a grenade used by the Australian Defence Force as a primary defensive anti-personnel hand grenade.
+The grenade is manufactured by Thales Australia's Australian Munitions arm at their munitions factory in Benalla, Victoria.

 History

 The F1 hand grenade was tested and manufactured by Australian Defence Industries (now Thales Australia) in the mid-1990s and eventually entered into service with the Australian Defence Force (ADF) in the late 1990s.

 The grenade is the first Australian manufactured grenade utilised by the ADF, as previous grenades include the British-made Mills bomb, used in World War II and the Korean War, and the American-made M26 grenade, which was utilised by Australian forces in the Vietnam War and was replaced by the F1 grenade.

 Future grenade development

 In 2013 it was announced that Thales-owned Australian Munitions and German company Diehl Defence would work together to develop an insensitive munitions variant of the F1 grenade.

 In September 2018, it was announced that Thales Australia and Chemring Group signed a joint memorandum of understanding covering cooperation in the "design, development and manufacture of a future range of grenades."

 This includes fragmentation, offensive, smoke and training grenades, to be designed and manufactured at Thales Australia's Australian Government-owned facilities in Benalla, Victoria and Mulwala, New South Wales, and Chemring Group's production facility in Lara, Victoria.

 This agreement on a future range of grenades will focus on the design and manufacture of a "modular hand grenade product range," allowing a user-selectable detonation mechanism depending on the desired battlefield effect.

 This new range of modular grenades would combine the effects of the F1 fragmentation grenade and the F2 blast grenade into a selectable modular grenade with capabilities similar to the German Diehl Defence-manufactured DM51 modular hand grenade, which has a removable fragmentation sleeve.

 While the design and development of this grenade is slated to primarily focus on the current and future military needs of the ADF, the grenade range will also be made available for export customers under the Australian Government's Defence Export Strategy.
 Overall, this agreement supports Australia's ability for independent "munitions and small arms research, design, development and manufacture."